ElazarK/content-docs/scripts/ADGetUserGroups.md

 `Deprecated`

-Use Active Directory to retrieve the groups in which the specified user is a member.
+Retrieves the groups in which the specified user is a member.
 The user can be specified by "name", "email" or as an "Active Directory Distinguished Name" (DN).

 ## Script Data
 ---